bradcar/artcar-ultrasonic-dist-rp2/README.md

 # artcar-ultrasonic-dist-rp2
- Raspberry Pi Pico 2 ultrasonic distance - three sensors, can be front/back-facing temp/humidity correction
+ Raspberry Pi Pico 2 ultrasonic distance - three sensors, can be front/back-facing and has temp/humidity correction

 This version of arduino ultrasonic distance has three sensors, can be front/back-facing temp/humidity correction
 * It was refactored from my Arduino code: https://github.com/bradcar/artcar-ultrasonic-dist-arduino